A. Eugene Washington

-A. Eugene Washington (born 1951) is an American clinical investigator who is the Chancellor for Health Affairs and the President and chief executive officer of the Duke University Health System.
-His research considers gynaecology, health disparities and public health policy.
-He was elected to the National Academy of Medicine in 1997.
+A. Eugene Washington (born 1951) is an American physician, clinical investigator, and administrator.
+He served as the chancellor for health affairs at Duke University, and the president and chief executive officer of the Duke University Health System, from 2015 to 2023.
+His research considers gynaecology, health disparities, and public health policy.
+He was elected to the National Academy of Medicine in 1997 and the American Academy of Arts and Sciences in 2014.

 Early life and education

 Washington is from Houston.
-His father was a minister and his mother was a homemaker, and he was the youngest of five children.
+His father was a minister, his mother was a homemaker, and he was the youngest of five children.
 He grew up during segregation in the South of the United States.

-From an early age, Washington was dedicated to use his education to excel in public service.
-Washington eventually attended Howard University.
-He was a medical student at the University of California, San Francisco, and would later be celebrated as one of their most distinguished alumni.
+Washington attended Howard University.
+He was a medical student at the University of California, San Francisco.
 He joined the medical school at UCSF as a medical student in 1972, before completing his residency at Stanford University.
 Washington earned a master's degree in medicine at the Harvard T.H.
 Chan School of Public Health in 1978.
 Washington was a graduate student at the University of California, Berkeley, where he earned a Master of Public Health.
-After graduating he joined the Centers for Disease Control and Prevention.

 Research and career

+After graduating, Washington joined the Centers for Disease Control and Prevention.
+His career in medicine and health policy began at the U.S. Public Health Service Hospital in New York.
+Washington completed a residency in Preventive Medicine at Harvard T.H.
+Chan School of Public Health in 1979.

+University of California, San Francisco

 In 1989 Washington joined the faculty at the University of California, San Francisco.
+In the same year, Washington co-led the creation of the Center for Reproductive Health Policy Research in the Institute for Health Policy Studies and the Department of Obstetrics, Gynecology, and Reproductive Sciences.
+In 1996, Washington became Chair of the Department of Obstetrics, Gynecology and Reproductive Sciences.
 In 1997 Washington was elected to the National Academy of Medicine, and later served on their governing council.
-He led several transformative projects at UCSF, including the implementation of a ten-point diversity initiative.
-His efforts to improve campus diversity were honoured with the Martin Luther King Jr. award in 2002.
+He led several projects at UCSF, including the implementation of a ten-point diversity initiative.
+In 2002, he was honored with UCSF's Chancellor Award for Dr. Martin Luther King, Jr. Leadership, an award for "outstanding commitment and service to the ideals of diversity, equity, and inclusion".
 He established the Medical Effectiveness Research Centre for Diverse Populations, which looked to promote health and prevent disease in ethnically diverse populations.
-He worked with colleagues at Stanford University to lead an Evidence-Based Practise centre.
+He worked with colleagues at Stanford University to lead an evidence-based practice centre.
+In 2004, Washington was appointed Executive Vice Chancellor and in 2006 became the university’s first Provost while continuing to serve as Executive Vice Chancellor.
 Washington worked at the UCSF School of Medicine until 2009.

+UCLA Health

+Washington was made vice chancellor and dean at the David Geffen School of Medicine at UCLA in 2009.
+There he worked as professor of gynaecology and health policy.
+In 2011, he was appointed chief executive officer of UCLA Health System.